Coolfood Meals

 What are Coolfood Meals?

 At CDS, we are striving to reduce our own carbon footprint, and we know you may be doing the same.
-This is why we offer Coolfood Meals: to make low-carbon eating easy for our guests!
+This is why we offer Coolfood Meals to make low-carbon eating easy for our guests!

 Why is climate friendly eating so important?

-Dishes that contain beef, lamb, and dairy generally have a higher carbon footprint than vegetables, legumes, and grains.
+The foods we eat have a major impact on the environment.
+Dishes that contain beef, lamb, and dairy have a significantly higher carbon footprint than vegetables, legumes, and grains.
+For example, the production of beef produces over 20 times more greenhouse gases than the production of soy protein (per gram of protein).
 However, Coolfood Meals aren’t strictly vegetarian or vegan!
-A Cool Food meal might be “plant-forward,” meaning that vegetables, beans, and whole grains are more prominent on the plate.
+A Cool Food meal might be “plant-forward,” meaning that vegetables, beans, and whole grains are more prominent on the plate, but many also contain chicken and pork.

 How are Coolfood Meals determined?

 In line with climate scientists’ recommendations, the WRI has established a maximum recommended daily carbon footprint for a person’s diet, which is 38% smaller than the average diet in 2015.
-Coolfood meals are expert-certified to help avoid the worst impacts of climate change.

 To calculate the carbon footprint of a dish, the WRI considers the land use and supply chain of every ingredient.
 Certified Coolfood Meals must have carbon footprints that fall below an established per-meal threshold: